ljunggren/boozang-docs/README.md

 ![example image](images/environment.png "An exemplary image")

 Boozang supports many application interfaces (mgmt, traffic, store) across many different environments (test, QA, staging, production).
 The purpose of this is to be able to allow a single test to be re-used across different environments without any risk of having to edit the test.
-If tests are duplicated and individually customized to run on an environment, over time maintaining these tests gets very expensive, so it´s better to set this up properly from the get-go.
+If tests are duplicated and individually customized to run on an environment, over time, maintaining these tests gets very expensive, so it´s better to set this up properly from the get-go.

 ## Modules and Tests